Kanaderu/Cloud-Native-IoT/docs/notes/containers/docker-guide.rst

 Building an Image/Container
 ===========================

-Building an image is done by writing a ``Dockerfile`` (or ``Containerfile`` for podman) which contains a simple set of instructions on commands that are executed in order when building an image.
+Building an image is done by writing a ``Dockerfile`` (or ``Containerfile`` for podman) which contains a simple set of directives on commands that are executed in order when building an image.
 An image is built using layers that build upon previous layers to ultimately form a final image.
 Images always start from a base image and build ontop of it.
 Base images can include the bare OS such as alpine, debian, ubuntu, fedora, and others where dependencies and configuration files can be added/modified to meet the requirements for the resulting application intended for the image to be used as a container.

 Building an image can be done using various tools, docker and podman enable various backend OCI image building tools to make the build process easier to use.